yuanshunning/pickit-docs/docs/documentation/region-of-interest/attaching-the-region-of-interest-to-the-world.rst

-A ROI box attached to the **camera** moves relative to the robot base as the robot end-effector (and camera) move.To define the ROI box, a running connection between Pick-it and the robot is not required.
+A ROI box attached to the **camera** moves relative to the robot base as the robot end-effector (and camera) move.To define the ROI box, a running connection between Pickit and the robot is not required.

 |image7|